michaelthielemans/Second-Brain/Cisco networking/VPN & IPsec.md

 # Diffie-Hellman

 DH is a public key technology
-It is used to securely transfer the shared key over an unsecure network, through PKI
+It is used to securely transfer the shared key over an un-secure network, through PKI

 DH groups:
 DH 1,2,5 -> no longer secure
-DH 14,15,16 -> secure untill 2030
+DH 14,15,16 -> secure until 2030
 DH 19,20,21 -> with respective key sizes of 256 bits, 384 bits, 521 bits
 DH group 24 is the preferred next generation encryption.

+## Dynamic multipoint VPN
+- Hub and spoke architecture

+## ip sec VTI